Press Release – NGD Hybrid Cloud Whitepaper launch

 As more organisations move towards hybrid cloud models Quocirca says choosing a fit for purpose colocation facility is vital

-Published today it says users most at risk are those relying on the public internet for enabling the essential wide area (WAN) connectivity between their private, public and legacy environments.
+Published later this week it says users most at risk are those relying on the public internet for enabling the essential wide area (WAN) connectivity between their private, public and legacy environments.
 At the same time Quocirca suggests use of dedicated WAN links will prove cost prohibitive for many users.

 These concerns are highlighted in a hybrid cloud study published by Quocirca on behalf of UK data centre operator NGD.
 It discusses the benefits and potential pitfalls of hybrid cloud implementations and the role and importance of colocation data centre partners in delivering optimum performance.